 Custom JA3

-WithCustomFingerprint takes a raw JA3 string.
-The preset still drives HTTP/2 SETTINGS, headers, and the priority table, but the TLS ClientHello gets rebuilt from your JA3 on every connection.
+WithCustomFingerprint accepts a raw JA3 string and rebuilds the TLS ClientHello from it on every connection.
+The preset still drives HTTP/2 SETTINGS, headers, and the priority table, so only the TLS layer changes.

 When to use this